decentralized-identity/waci-presentation-exchange/spec/spec.md

 relationship between the `Presentation Definition` and the submitted verifiable information.

+Similarly, in issuance situations the credentials on offer by a given issuer need to be defined in objects that can be passed back and forth.
+In these flows, a "sister specification" that spun out of the Presentation Exchange work-item group defines those objects: [Credential Manifest](https://identity.foundation/credential-manifest/#credential-manifest-2), also a work item of the DIF Claims and Credentials WG.

 Since
 [Presentation Exchange](https://identity.foundation/presentation-exchange/spec/v1.0.0/)
 supports the use of `Verifiable Presentations` as a response to a `Presentation